IoTReX/starter-platform/README.md

 Then, in `app.js`, socket.io is used to decorate the server.
 You now have data streaming from your analog sensors on your device to your server using socket.io.
 Way to go!

-## The Client
+## The Front End

-The client is where there is a mind-boggling possibility for customization.
+The front end has a mind-boggling possibility for customization.

+### The Client

 The `client` directory is home to all of your front end files.
 Since RxJS is a functional reactive approach that uses array operators all day long, I've included Babel in the build process so you can take advantage of ES6 niceties like arrow functions.